markean/aimz/docs/source/user_guide/model_persistence.rst

 \

 Model persistence allows you to save a trained model to disk and reload it later for inference or continued training.
-This documentation shows how to serialize and deserialize an :py:class:`~aimz.ImpactModel` instance using `cloudpickle <https://pypi.org/project/cloudpickle/>`__, which extends the standard ``pickle`` module to handle a wide range of Python objects, including closures and local functions.
+This documentation shows how to serialize and deserialize an :class:`~aimz.ImpactModel` instance using `cloudpickle <https://pypi.org/project/cloudpickle/>`__, which extends the standard ``pickle`` module to handle a wide range of Python objects, including closures and local functions.
 An alternative is `dill <https://pypi.org/project/dill/>`__, which offers similar functionality.

 .. note::